mjpcomp/365-MigrateOneDrive-ShareGate/README.md

 #### SourceSpoAdminUpn `<String>`

 The upn of the SharePoint Online Administrator of the source tenant.
-This parameter is mandotory when you are not using the parameter `SourceCredential`.
+This parameter is mandatory when you are not using the parameter `SourceCredential`.

 Description | Value
 -- | --